shivajiva101/sban/README.md

 Example: //whois sadie

-Returns all known accounts and ip addresses asociated with a player name.
+Returns all known accounts and ip addresses associated with a player name.

 #### CONFIG